Digital Marketing Defined

 What Is an EPUB?

 To complicate things further, "EPUB" is sometimes used to describe publications in any electronic format.
 But this is not accurate.
-EPUM refer to publications turned into a specific electronic format using a particular file format:
+EPUB refer to publications turned into a specific electronic format using a particular file format:

 EPUB (short for electronic publication; alternatively capitalized as ePub, ePUB, EPub, or epub, with "EPUB" preferred by the vendor) is a free and open e-book standard by the International Digital Publishing Forum (IDPF).
 Files have the extension .epub.